POSTECH-CVLab/PeRFception/docs/benchmark/2d_cls.md

 ## Track 3: Out-domain classification
 The model is trained on PeRFception-Co3D dataset and tested on Co3D dataset.
-Here,
+Here, we evaluate Acc@1 on the original Co3D dataset.
+In addition, we

 |Model| Acc@1 | $$\mu_{perf} - \mu_{co3d}$$ | Checkpoints | Code |
 |:-:|:-:|:-:|:-:|:-:|